Now celebrating his eighteenth season as Music Director of the Rhode Island Philharmonic,

 Mr. Rachleff is especially noted for his rich and productive rapport with orchestra musicians.
 The Salt Lake Deseret News had this to say about him recently: “His interpretation (Prokofief’s Fifth Symphony) was charged with power and passion that never waned.
 His reading was compelling, yet he also managed to bring out the lyricism that lies hidden beneath the boldness of the themes.
 What was especially remarkable, he conducted the work from memory.
 The orchestra played marvelously.
 The musicians were at the top of their game, and their rapport with Rachleff was obvious.
 It was a fabulous collaboration between orchestra and conductor”

 A former faculty member of Oberlin Conservatory, where he was Music Director of Orchestras and Conductor of the Contemporary Ensemble, he also served as conductor of the Opera Theatre at the University of Southern California.
-He has conducted and presented masterclasses all over the world, including the Chopin Academy in Warsaw, the Zurich Hochschule, the Sydney and Queensland, Australia conservatories, the Juilliard School, the New England Conservatory, and Royal Northern College in the U.K.
+He has conducted and presented masterclasses all over the world, including the Chopin Academy in Warsaw, the Zurich Hochschule, the Sydney, Melbourne and Queensland, Australia conservatories, the Juilliard School, the New England Conservatory, and Royal Northern College in the U.K.